 Getting to Bagni di Pisa: If you’re not driving, take a taxi or train from Pisa.
 That’s what I did.

 In one of the most unusual spa packages I’ve ever heard of, guests can combine a spa sojourn with a diving expedition in the cave’s thermal lake.
 Bizarre.
 And fun.
 (Except I don’t dive and would much rather lie on a massage table.)

 Where is Grotta Giusti Spa?
 It’s 40 km from Florence at Via Grottagiusti, 1411—51015—Monsummano Terme, Toscana Tel.: +39 0572 90771.

-The springs were also a sacred site for the ancient Etruscans (ask at the desk to be let into the church that was formerly a pagan temple).
+The springs were also a sacred site for the ancient Etruscans (ask at the front desk to be let into the church that was formerly a pagan temple).

 Where is Fonteverde Spa?
 It’s located at Localita’ Terme 1—53040 San Casciano Dei Bagni, Tuscany Tel.: +39 0578 57241.

 Getting there: if you’re not driving the spa can arrange a private transfer from Chiusi Train Station — about 20 minutes away.